Downton Cuckoo Fair

 To help stall holders plan for their events in 2022 the date of the fair will be 30th April 2022 (it’s always held on the Saturday of the first May Bank holiday).

-Over the remainder of 2021 we will continue to monitor the regulations, guidance and advice for organisers of large outdoor events.
+Over the remainder of 2021 and into 2022 we will continue to monitor the regulations, guidance and advice for organisers of large outdoor events.
 We receive updates from Wiltshire Council, and their Event Safety Advisory Group (ESAG), the industry body – The Events Industry Forum and The Purple Guide.

 As a large, outdoor, un-ticketed, free-to-enter event our key considerations would be around any requirements:

 - to manage / limit visitor numbers (eg to help ensure social distancing);